cjaganmohan/cjaganmohan.github.io/_pages/research.md

-My research is at the intersection of Software Engineering (SE) and Artificial Intelligence (AI), focusing on addressing the software engineeringchallenges in the AI system development lifecycle.
+My research is at the intersection of Software Engineering (SE) and Artificial Intelligence (AI), focusing on addressing the software engineering challenges in the AI system development lifecycle.
 My current research aims to develop AI assurance approaches for a reliable and trustworthy AI system.

-# Current Projects

-### AI for Public Policy

-###

-# Past Projects (most-recent)
+# Recent Projects

 ## Fairness Testing
 Machine Learning (ML) models derive their decision logic from a dataset.
 Bias from the dataset could be introduced to the model across the ML model development lifecycle.
 This project presents a ***model-agnostic approach*** to perform ***fairness testing*** of ML models.
-We presented a combinatorial approach to test pre-trained ML models for individual fairness violations.
+We presented a combinatorial approach to test pre-trained ML models for individual fairness violations. [(preprint)](https://cjaganmohan.github.io/files/A_Combinatorial_Approach_to_Fairness_Testing_of-Machine_Learning_Models.pdf)

 ## Explainable AI (XAI)